YayoiHabami/IGESio/README.md

 ## Overview

-IGESio is a modern, cross-platform C++ library for handling IGES (Initial Graphics Exchange Specification) files.
-It provides comprehensive functionality for reading, writing, and manipulating IGES files in accordance with the IGES 5.3 specification.
+IGESio is a modern C++ library for handling the IGES (Initial Graphics Exchange Specification) file format.
+This library comprehensively provides functions for input/output, drawing, and manipulation of related data of IGES files based on the IGES 5.3 specification.

 The current version can be checked using [`igesio::GetVersion()`](src/common/versions.cpp) (e.g., 0.5.0).

 For design principles and IGES specification interpretations, please refer to the [policy documentation (Japanese)](docs/policy_ja.md).

+For the current implementation status, please refer to [docs/implementation_progress.md](docs/implementation_progress.md).

 <!-- omit in toc -->
 ## Table of Contents